Maquinita Canyon Trail Horseback Riding

 Route 6: 4 miles (6.4 km)

-Overall, Maquinita Canyon Trail is the 15th most popular horse trail of all 22 horseback rides in New Mexico.
+Overall, Maquinita Canyon Trail is the 16th most popular horse trail of all 22 horseback rides in New Mexico.
+Several of the better horse trails are nearby Maquinita Canyon Trail including Agua Piedra Trail, Devisadero Loop Trail, Alamitos Trail and Cordova Trail.